 5. MPS Offer Ongoing Consultation

-When you engage in a relationship for managed print services, expect them to conduct the following:
+When you engage in a managed print services partnership, you can expect the following:

 Mapping & Setting Management

-They will then map out the environment to give a visual indication of the current and potential options.
+Your MPS partner will then map out the physical environment to showcase how they envision incorporating solutions into your environment.
 A simple but crucial step in ensuring better productivity in the workplace.

-Employees and other stakeholders will be asked about current processes and any issues they might have with the current office equipment.
+During the assessment, employees and stakeholders will be interviewed about current processes and any pain points they might have with the current office equipment.

 Data Gathering from Current Devices

-The MPS provider will use an assessment tool to gather data from your existing print setup to get a better understanding of exactly how much each printing device is used and then determine what fits your needs best.
+The MPS provider will use an assessment tool to gather data from your existing print setup to better understand exactly how much each printing device is used and then determine what solutions will fit your needs best moving forward.

-One of the main managed print service benefits is being able to find those expenditures and remove as many wasteful practices as possible.
-Most of the benefits listed in this blog post are either directly or indirectly related to saving on costs.
+One of the main benefits of managed print services is being able to find extraneous expenditures and remove as many wasteful practices as possible.
+Most of the MPS benefits listed are either directly or indirectly related to cutting print costs.

-And it’s not just a case of printing less either.
-It’s making sure you’re properly secured so you don’t succumb to a data breach; it’s getting the correct digital solutions implemented and users trained so that they can effectively share data.
+This doesn’t just mean printing less, either.
+It’s ensuring that you’re properly secured so you don’t succumb to a data breach, getting the correct digital solutions implemented, and training users so that they can effectively and safely share data.

-Whether it’s safeguarding your network from threats or cutting on paper consumption, in one way or another SMBs find that partnering with a provider for their printing needs saves them cash in the long run.
+Whether it’s safeguarding your network from threats or cutting on paper consumption, in one way or another SMBs find that partnering with a managed service provider for their printing needs saves them time and money in the long run.

-A partnership with an MSP helps businesses understand where they can make improvements, and how they can save on print spend and modernize their environments.
+A partnership with an MSP helps businesses understand where they can make improvements, how they can save on print spend, modernize their environments, and implement sustainable practices.

-If you’d like to learn more about how to take advantages of these MPS benefits and more, head over to our Print & Documents page.
+If you’d like to learn more about how to take advantages of these MPS benefits and more, head over to our Print Services Page.
 Read about our approach, and our commitment to transparency and customer service.